-Policy CD8 New Agricultural Buildings
+Policy CD11 New Agricultural Buildings

 - 1. Development proposals should give careful consideration to noise, odour and light, which might be detrimental to the enjoyment of the area by neighbouring residents. - 2.
 Wherever possible new agricultural buildings should be appropriately located in or adjacent to existing farmsteads / other farm buildings.
 In this case, they must not dominate the existing farmstead; instead, respect for the existing farmstead plan type must always be maintained. - 3.
-The style, scale, massing and siting of any new building must respect and be complementary to local landscape character and should not cause significant adverse effects on visual to ensure new buildings reflect other farm buildings and do not dominate the group, and so erode the group's contribution to landscape character. - 4.
-The visual impact of a larger building should be limited by the use of a series of shorter span portal frames to reduce elevations and create a lower roof height than a single span roof. - 5.
-Consideration should be given to constructing two smaller buildings rather than one large building,
+The style, scale, massing and siting of any new building must respect and be complementary to local landscape character and should not cause significant adverse visual impacts.
+New buildings should reflect other farm buildings and not dominate the group, and so erode the group's contribution to landscape character. - 4.
+Landscaping schemes should include a backdrop of trees or hills to reduce the building's visual significant adverse effects on visual amenity. - 5.
+Traditional materials such as stone, timber and traditional brick are characteristic in the landscape and must be used wherever possible.
+Where the use of traditional materials is not economic it is important to